 Throughout obtaining both of my degrees, and the many years of work experiences, I've found that helping others has been my purpose.
 The vast patient population I have worked with has given me a very well-rounded skill set and the ability to be a receptive and effective caregiver to many different situations and scenarios.
 Transitioning from hospital to home can be difficult waters to navigate.
 Having an understanding of this transition both personally and professionally allows me to apply my experience and knowledge in teaching effective techniques in each unique situation, whether it be your first born, multiples, or even a seasoned parent needing a helping hand to bridge that transition.

 My husband and I have three very busy kids that love all things sports.
 My oldest daughter is 13 and middle daughter is 11.
 Our son is turning 8 and he just loves having 3 mothers at times.
 In our spare time you will most often find us on a lacrosse or soccer field, a swimming pool, a volleyball court, or a basketball court either coaching or cheering them on.
 I enjoy traveling and binging the latest Netflix series, too!

-Lake Country Newborns is seeking well-rounded postpartum professionals willing to travel up to 40 miles throughout Lake Country, Waukesha County and its surrounding areas.
+Lake Country Newborns is seeking well-rounded postpartum professionals willing to travel up to 45 minutes throughout Lake Country, Waukesha County and its surrounding areas, especially for overnight support.
 All care providers require: